 Today in Tribe History: September 20, 1954

 The Sox scored in the fourth on a single from Sherm Lollar and put up two more in the seventh on an RBI-single from Minnie Minoso and an RBI-groundout from Jim Rivera.
-Lollar would add another solo run in the eighth on a double to left, but Wertz would hit a homer in the bottom of the inning to erase the damage.
+Lollar added another solo run in the eighth on a double to left, but Wertz hit a homer in the bottom of the inning to erase the damage.

-Having already clinched the AL pennant, the Indians see their lead in the standings grow to a season-high nine games.
+Having already clinched the AL pennant, the Indians saw their lead in the standings grow to a season-high nine games.